martinpoljak/qrpc/README.md

         }
     }

-The last `priority` member is optional, others are expected including members which are optional in classic JSON-RPC.
+The last `priority` member is optional, others are expected to be present including them which are optional in classic JSON-RPC.
 Default priority is 50.

 Typical response looks like: